HelloKeerthana/crack-detection-roboflow/README.md

 YOLO architecture for detection

-OpenCV and NumPy for processing
+OpenCV and NumPy for processing GIVE THIS IN HTML TAGS NO BOILERPLATE JUST THE TAGS elements